threestudio-project/threestudio/README.md

 Here we show some basic usage of threestudio.
 First let's train a DreamFusion model to create a classic pancake bunny.

+**IMPORTANT NOTE: Multi-GPU training is not fully tested and can be erroneous at the moment.**

 ```sh
 # if you have agreed the license of DeepFloyd IF and have >20GB VRAM
 # please try this configuration for higher quality